Learn how to make 3D paper bows using a Silhouette machine and the included cut files below.

 Each bow has three parts:

-Glue this piece onto THE TAIL, then wrap the CENTER WRAP around and glue the ends down on the back side of THE TAIL.
+- Wrap the CENTER WRAP around both layers and glue the ends down on the back side of THE TAIL.

 And there you have it… a perfect paper bow!